GamerNJB/bedrock-wiki/docs/commands/custom-crafting.md

 ---
 title: Custom Crafter
-description: How to make a mock custom crafting systom with commands
+description: How to make a mock custom crafting system with commands
 category: Guides
 tags: [easy, guide]
 ---

 ## Introduction

-This is a guide on how to make a custom crafting systom with jest two command blocks.
-Some use cases could be a way to "craft" tools or weapons with a custom name and enchantments for a server or for a adventure map.
+This is a guide on how to make a custom crafting system with just two command blocks.
+Some use cases could be a way to "craft" tools or weapons with a custom name and enchantments for a server or for an adventure map.

 _**This systom was originally created by CrunchyCookie.
 All credit for this systom goes to him.
 You can find his video [here](https://www.youtube.com/watch?v=pzQzldaSORs).**_